AgentSamSA/mtg-cards-flask-server/README.md

 ## Endpoints
 `/card/{card}`
-Returns an json object for a *Magic: The Gathering* card with the specified name from Scryfall's own API.
+Returns a json object for a *Magic: The Gathering* card with the specified name from Scryfall's API.

 `/cards`
 Returns a list of json objects for every *Magic: The Gathering* card.
 WARNING: maybe be slow due to the size of the dataset (>500MB).